 Manage Microsoft Teams guest users

 UPDATE: A global admin can view all the guest users in all the Teams in the tenant.
 However, he can only see guests that are added as members.
 Meaning that if a user shares a file directly to people outside the organization, they are not listed as guests.
 So, it’s not exactly a polished way of tracking your guest users.
-With the new version of our tool, SysKit Security Manager, you will be able to view all Microsoft Teams guests in your tenant, no matter how they were added to your Teams.
+With SysKit Point, you are be able to view all Microsoft Teams guests in your tenant, no matter how they were added to your Teams.

 Restricting guest users